-Two people were injured Sunday, Oct.
+Two Mississippi residents were injured Sunday, Oct.
 5, when an airplane crashed as it attempted to land on a private airstrip in Carroll County.

 The Carroll County Sheriff’s Office received a 911 call about 10:45 a.m.
 Sunday reporting an airplane crash near Apple Hill Road, south of Mount Carroll, according to a news release issued by the sheriff’s office.